Prateek02/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website
-This project is written in Python with HTML and CSS.
+This project is written in Python with HTML,CSS and JavaScript.